thoughtbot/trail-map/trails/git.md

 * Merge a branch into master.
 * Push to origin.

-You are an advanced git user when you can:
+You know advanced git when you can:

 * Cherry pick commits.
 * Reorder commits.